There is a video for this list here.

 Angel Heart was a case of a horror/noir-tinged film that had the budget, innovation, originality and cast to garner applause from the critics.
 It’s easy to see why.
 It’s also easy to see why it’s one of the best films of 1987.

-A paramilitary rescue team on a mission to save hostages in Central America cross paths with a murderous space alien known as The Predator who sets out to kill them one by one.
+A paramilitary rescue team on a mission to save hostages in Central America crosses paths with a murderous space alien known as The Predator who sets out to kill them one by one.

 The action sequences within the film are amazing and whilst this film may be seen by many as not being specifically horror (the film straddles action, horror and sci-fi) there was gore galore.
-From the scene in which Dillon (played by Carl Weathers) is firing at the beast but then has the arm taken off his body with said appendage seen still firing his gun after it’s left his body, to the character of Mac having his head explode after the Predator’s three red sight lights have appeared on him, the film certainly wasn’t prudish when it depicted it’s horror allegiances.
+From the scene in which Dillon (played by Carl Weathers) is firing at the beast but then has his arm taken off his body with said appendage seen still firing his gun as it falls to the ground, to the character of Mac having his head explode after the Predator’s three red sight lights have appeared on it, the film certainly wasn’t prudish when it depicted its horror allegiances.

 There was also the homoerotic subtext of the film which I wrote about here.
-From the greeting between Arnie and Dillon which consists of a grasping of hands with the camera oogling on each man’s bulging and glistening biceps to the bromance between two of the men (and there were only men on the crew), the subtext, like so much, is there is you know what to look for and recognise the signifiers.
-And there were plenty of signifiers.
-How many 80’s action/horror fans have watched this film countless times and not twigged.
-Or they’ve had something awakened inside them.
+From the greeting between Arnie and Dillon which consists of a grasping of hands with the camera oogling on each man’s bulging and glistening biceps to the bromance between two of the men (and there were only men on the crew), there seems to be more to Predator than it being merely an excellent piece of entertainment.
+How many 80’s action/horror fans have watched this film countless times and not twigged?
+Or maybe they’ve had something awakened inside them (pun not intended).

 2. Evil Dead 2: Dead by Dawn